Evacuation decisions in response to natural disasters: Insights from a large-scale social media survey: Facebook survey of displaced populations due to Bushfires: Green Wattle Creek Fire in Eastern New South Wales and the Cudlee Creek Fire in Adelaide Hills, South Australia

-The sampling design is built to capture a representative sample of Facebook users who were 18 or older and predicted to be in the disaster region of the \emph{Green Wattle Creek} and \emph{Cudlee Creek} fires (Figure~\ref{fig:survey_location}).
-Through a combination of app-based user targeting (e.g. in Australia) and survey gatekeeping (e.g. Q2) we are able to isolate these respondents.
-Specifically, we take all Facebook users who have been identified to be in the region based on their city location and age.
-We also include users as identified by their Location History as reported in Facebook's Data for Good program \emph{Displacement Map}.
-We are then able employ rejection sampling to limit our final respondent set to only included the target population.
-This method is very general and will provide a random sample of users in the two regions \citep{gilks1992adaptive}.
-We are able to adjust for survey non-response through the application of survey weights (see Section~\ref{weights}).
-All users were asked for informed consent to survey and all questions allowed the respondent to not respond (See Question 1).
+Data are collected through a survey invitation shown to users at the top of their Facebook News Feed once eligibility for the survey has been established.
+We then employed basic rejection sampling to limit our final respondent set to include only the target population (i.e., anyone who answered they were not in the region during the disaster event and was not asked about displacement).
+This method is very general and provides a random sample of users in the two regions \citep{gilks1992adaptive}.
+We adjust for non-response by applying survey weights (see Section~\ref{weights}).
+All users were asked for informed consent to the survey, and all questions allowed the respondent not to respond (See Question 1).
 No participants were compensated in any way for their participation.

-Though we are able to predict with some accuracy whether a respondent was in the area of a bushfire, we still take steps in the survey to validate this.
-All respondents must self-identify in the survey as having been in the area of one of the two bushfires under study in December, 2019.
-Again, though we are able to predict with some accuracy the length of displacement for a number of our respondents, we verify in the survey whether they were displaced and for how long.
 An example survey question can be seen in Figure~\ref{fig:survey_example}.